Explore Brain Health

 The brain is everyone's business.
 And as we age, brain health becomes an especially important aspect of our overall health and quality of life for many of us.

 That's why the Osher Lifelong Learning Institute at the University of Washington (OLLI-UW), the UW Department of Bioengineering and the Dana Foundation have joined forces to create a series of lectures about brain health.
-Experts in the field of neuroscience will join us to discuss a variety of topics related to our brains, cognitive functioning and physical health — in accessible and understandable terms.
+Hear from experts in the field of neuroscience about a variety of topics related to our brains, cognitive functioning and physical health — in accessible and understandable terms.

 Join us as we share the wonders of the brain and the impact brain science has on our everyday lives.